creationix/nvm/README.markdown

  - [[#900] [Bug] nodejs on FreeBSD need to be patched ](https://github.com/creationix/nvm/issues/900)
  - [nodejs/node#3716](https://github.com/nodejs/node/issues/3716)

-**Note:** On OS X, if you do not have Xcode installed and you do not wish to download the ~4.3GB file, you can install the `Command Line Tools`.
+**Note:** On OS X, if you do not have Xcode installed and you do not wish to download the ~4.3GB file, you can install the ` Line Tools`.
 You can check out this blog post on how to just that:
  - [How to Install Command Line Tools in OS X Mavericks & Yosemite (Without Xcode)](http://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/)

 **Note:** On OS X, if you have/had a "system" node installed and want to install modules globally, keep in mind that: